egaumer/torah/exodus/pkudei.md

 Notice that in this chapter, as well as in chapter 39, we are going to see the phrase “as the LORD commanded” many times.

 There are two terms that we find in this chapter: The Tabernacle (mishkan - dwelling place) and The Tent of Meeting (ohel - nomad’s tent) (moed- appointed place and time).
 Mishkan is the tabernacle that they built.
-The Tent of Meeting (ohel moed) is the tent that Moses set up outside of the camp where he met with the LORD face to face.
+The Tent of Meeting (ohel moed) is the tent that Moses set up outside of the camp where he met with the _Lord_ face to face.
 Both of these terms are mentioned many times in in this chapter.
 It’s here that they will now become one thing.
 The ohel moed was temporary until the mishkan was built.

 Verse 20 Moses took the tablets of the covenant law and placed them in the Ark.
 Which tablets, the first or the second?
 Well, the second- because the first were broken.
 But Jewish tradition tells us that Moses included the broken pieces of the first tablet.
 This is not proven, it’s just a part of their oral history.